 The architecture of Greene and Greene could never come to terms with this new reality, other than as the simplified knock-offs that popped up everywhere in the form of California bungalows.
 It was not just that the Arts and Crafts aesthetic was no longer the height of architectural fashion.
 Simply put, Arts and Crafts was a terrible template for selling things, be they objects in a department store or the mood that needed to be conveyed in a Hollywood movie.
 Arts and Crafts was too absorbed with itself, from its dogmatic details (timbers were painstakingly joined and fitted rather than conveniently nailed or screwed) to its limited inventory of acceptable materials (wood, of course, along with such “natural” metals as copper).
 Along with its cousin Art Nouveau, Arts and Crafts was a meditative celebration of craftsmanship, its motifs and lines pulled from the natural world.
 In contrast, Art Deco, which Long describes as “a classicized, modernized Art Nouveau,” as well as the modernism that Peters, Neutra, Schindler, and others were inventing on the fly, were built for speed, their geometry a cool—as in “hip” rather that cold—embrace of the industrial age.

 Amid the money chase that had become Peters’ life, he did manage to design a few homes in his final years—to make the art that had caused him to trade his stonemason’s hammer and chisel for his beloved pencil.
-In some respects, the homes he designed for himself, a client named Lawrence Shepard, and a cinematographer Peters had met at Famous Players-Lasky were updates of his first Landhaus conceived during World War I, but now Peters’ was armed not just with the work of Frank Lloyd Wright as inspiration but a decade of his own explorations into what would soon be known as modernism.
+His biggest project of the early 1930s was a development out in Calabasas called Park Moderne, for which he designed residences as well as the subdivision’s common buildings.
+As for the private homes he designed for himself, a client named Lawrence Shepard, and a cinematographer Peters had met at Famous Players-Lasky, in many respects they were updates of his first Landhaus conceived during World War I, but now Peters’ was armed not just with the work of Frank Lloyd Wright as inspiration but a decade of his own explorations into what would soon be known as modernism.

 All these decades later, the world would have continued to turn without Jock Peters’ story.
 After all, the tale of Schindler, Neutra, their feud, and the pair’s eventual adjacent-hospital-bed reconciliation in the presence of no less than Frank Gehry is pretty good stuff.
 Indeed, a reporter assigned with writing 500 words on the evolution of early 20th-century architecture in Southern California need only cite the names of Schindler and Neutra to get the story not completely wrong, if not completely right.